-KPI/KRI Measure Limit methodology Regulatory Limit Board Risk Appetite 31/12/22 31/12/21 Regulatory Capital Ratio In line with Board risk appetite and PRA prescribed requirement and guidance >100% >120% 125% 402% Leverage Ratio In line with Board risk appetite >3.25%5 >6% 23% 33% Liquidity Coverage Ratio In line with Board risk appetite and PRA requirements >100%6 >165% (warning) 317% 497% Net Stable Funding Ratio In line with Board risk appetite and PRA requirements >100% >114% (warning) 221%
+KPI/KRI Measure Limit Methodology Regulatory Limit Board Risk Appetite 31/12/23 31/12/22 Regulatory Capital Ratio 5 In line with Board Risk Appetite and PRA prescribed requirements and guidance >100% >120% 438% 125% Leverage Ratio In line with Board Risk Appetite >3.25% 6 >6% 25% 23% Liquidity Coverage Ratio In line with Board Risk Appetite and PRA requirements >100% 7 >165% (warning) 8 463% 317% Net Stable Funding Ratio In line with Board Risk Appetite and PRA requirements >100% >114% (warning) 9 203% 221%

-Regulatory Capital Ratio is a measure of total Regulatory Capital Resources relative to total PRA Capital Resources Requirement plus PRA buffers.
-The ratio declined during 2022 due to business growth in PB client loans and deposits (deposits are placed with DB Group generating risk weighted assets) and to an increase in the capital requirements set by the PRA to cover continued business growth in a stress scenario as calculated by DBIGB Group.
-The ratio remains above risk appetite and the regulatory minimum and has increased in 2023 mainly due to a reduction in the total PRA capital requirements.
+Regulatory Capital Ratio is a measure of Regulatory Capital relative to total PRA Capital Resources Requirement plus PRA Buffers.
+The Ratio increased during 2023 mainly due to a decrease in the individual capital requirements set by the PRA effective from 23rd June 2023.
+It remains above the Board's risk appetite and the regulatory minimum.

 Leverage Ratio is a measure of Tier 1 Capital relative to on balance sheet assets and certain off balance sheet exposures.
-The ratio declined during 2022 due to business growth in PB client loans and deposits but remains above risk appetite and the regulatory minimum.
+The Ratio slightly increased during 2023 due to a reduction in client deposits and remains above Board risk appetite and the regulatory minimum10.

 LCR is a short-term liquidity measure designed to ensure DBIGB Group has sufficient liquid assets to cover net stressed outflows in the next 30 days.
-DBIGB Group's LCR remains well above the regulatory minimum of 100% but has decreased during 2022 resulting from an increase in outflows and inflows from the growth in the PB business.
-The amount of the liquid asset buffer is controlled by DB Group Treasury to ensure a target level LCR is maintained.
+The Ratio increased in 2023 mainly due to an increase in the liquid assets buffer required in the short term to cover loans reaching maturity.
+DBIGB Group's LCR remains well above the regulatory minimum of 100%.

-NSFR requires banks to maintain a stable funding profile in relation to the on and off-balance sheet activities.
+NSFR requires banks to maintain a stable funding profile in relation to the on and off balance sheet activities.
 The ratio is defined as the amount of Available Stable Funding (the portion of capital and liabilities expected to be a stable source of funding), relative to the amount of Required Stable Funding (a function of the liquidity characteristics of various assets held).
-DBIGB Group's NSFR has been relatively stable throughout 2022 and is well above the regulatory minimum reflecting the mainly matched nature of the balance sheet with surplus capital available.
+DBIGB Group's NSFR has been relatively stable throughout 2023 and is well above the regulatory minimum reflecting the mainly matched nature of the Balance Sheet with surplus capital available.